CodeBear801/tech_summary/tech-summary/language/go/go-package-layout.md

 - Main package ties together dependencies

 ### Root package is for domain types
-Root package defines the domain of entire project, and not depends on other package in the project
+Root package defines the domain of entire project, and not depends on other packages in the project
 ```go
 package myapp